ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/querying/aggregation-and-projection.markdown

 where c.Address.Country = 'USA'
 select c.Name, SP(c)
     {CODE-BLOCK/}
+   * **where Values[4] > 500000**
+     Query stock price behavior when the trade volume is high.
    * **group by '7 day'**
-     We group each company's StockPrice time-series entries in consequtive 7-day groups.
+     Group each company's StockPrice entries in consequtive 7-day groups.
    * **select max(), min()**
-     We then select the lowest (`Min`) and highest (`Max`) values of each group, and project them to the client.
+     Select the highest (`Max`) and lowest (`Min`) values of each group and project them to the client.
-     Since each entry holds 5 values, the query will project 5 `Min` values for each group (the lowest Values[0], the lowest Values[1], etc.) and 5 `Max` values for each group (the highest Values[0], the highest Values[1], etc.).
+     Since each entry holds 5 values, the query will project 5 `Max` values for each group (the highest Values[0], highest Values[1], etc.) and 5 `Min` values for each group (the lowest Values[0], lowest Values[1], etc.).
    * **select c.Name, SP(c)**
-     Projecting the company's name along with the `Min` and `Max` time-series values clarifies the query results.
+     Project the company's name along with the time-series query results to make the results easier to read and understand.

-* This sample is similar to the previous one, except that time-series entries are **not aggregated**.
+* This sample is similar to the one above it, except that time-series entries are **not aggregated**, so the highest and lowest values are collected not from each group but from the entire result-set.
     {CODE-BLOCK: JSON}
 declare timeseries SP(c)
 {